Rashidhmd/DLA_project/README.md

 | Classes         | `tumor`, `notumor` |
 | Version         | 1 |

 The dataset is downloaded automatically at runtime via the Roboflow SDK.
-You only need to set your API key (see [Setup](#setup)).
+You only need to set your API key.

 ---